ErikKalkoken/evebuddy/README.md

 - **Corporation monitor**: Check current information about each of your corporations: (depending on their roles)
   - Members: List of current corporation members
   - Industry: See running and historic indy jobs
+  - Structures: List of all corporation structures with current fuel status, state and potential timers
   - Wallets: Wallet, market transactions and balances for corporation wallets

 - **Notifications**: Get notified on your desktop or mobile about new EVE communications and other important updates: